 APT10 never breached its actual targets.
 It breached the companies managing them.
-And what what came to pass was one of the most consequential demonstrations of how trust in shared infrastructure becomes a structural attack surface.
+And what came to pass was one of the most consequential demonstrations of how trust in shared infrastructure becomes a structural attack surface.

 Tackling sophisticated AI scrapers requires tracking behavioral intent across sessions, not relying on metrics built for a different generation of threat.